Changes to the Membership of the Faculty of Dental Surgery (MFDS) Exam

 Should I sit the existing exam or the new exam?

-If you have started studying, or taken an existing MFDS exam, you should use the information on Dental Specialty Fellowship Examinations to help with your decision.
+If you have taken the older edition of the MFDS exam, you can use the information on Dental Specialty Fellowship Examinations to help with your decision.

 I have enrolled for an existing exam, but would like to withdraw and wait for the new exam.
 Is this possible?